sstadick/gzp/README.md

 All benchmarks were run on the file in `./bench-data/shakespeare.txt` catted together 100 times which creates a rough 550Mb file.

-The primary benchmark takeaway is that with 2 threads `gzp` is about as fast as single threaded.
-With 4 threads is 2-3x faster than single threaded and improves from there.
-It is recommended to use at least 4 threads.
+The primary benchmark takeaway is that compression time decreases proportionately to the number of threads used.

 ![benchmarks](./violin.svg)